stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/01-lido-sdvtm-obol.md

 ### Part 1 - Node Installation

+1. **Download Stereum**: Visit stereum.com or the Stereum GitHub repository to download Stereum’s latest release.
-1. **Launch Stereum**: Open the Stereum Launcher by clicking on its icon.
+2. **Launch Stereum**: Open the Stereum Launcher by clicking on its icon.
-2. **Log into Your Server**: Enter your credentials to log in.
+3. **Log into Your Server**: Enter your credentials to log in.
-3. **Select Installation Option**: Choose the "One Click Installation" option.
+4. **Select Installation Option**: Choose the "One Click Installation" option.
-4. **Choose Network**: Select the "Holesky" network from the available options.
+5. **Choose Network**: Select the "Holesky" network from the available options.
-5. **Select Preset**: Click on the preset icon that represents Lido OBOL-SDVTM and proceed to the next step.
+6. **Select Preset**: Click on the preset icon that represents Lido OBOL-SDVTM and proceed to the next step.
-6. **Customize Configuration**: Make any necessary customizations to your node's configuration.
+7. **Customize Configuration**: After selecting the Lido OBOL-SDVTM preset, Stereum will provide you with an optimal obligatory default configuration - however, if you want to make further customizations regarding client selection and installation path, you can do so freely.
-7. **Review Configuration**: Carefully review your node's installed configuration to ensure everything is correct.
+8. **Review Configuration**: Carefully review your node's installed configuration to ensure everything is correct.
-8. **Begin Installation**: Initiate the installation process.
+9. **Begin Installation**: Initiate the installation process.
-9. **Installation Completion**: The installation is finished once all node components, except Obol, are active.
+10. **Installation Completion**: The installation is finished once all core node components, excluding Obol & the Lido related components, are active.
 This can be verified in the task manager, located at the bottom left of the Stereum launcher.
-The tasks for "Listing Validators" & "Remote Validators" are expected to fail, because as Obol Charon is not connected to the Validator Client yet.
+The tasks for "Listing Validators" & "Remote Validators" are expected to fail, because Obol Charon is not connected to the Validator Client yet.
-10. **Check Logs**: After installation, check the logs of the Execution, Consensus, and Validator Clients for any **persistent errors** or important messages.
+11. **Check Logs**: After installation, check the logs of the Execution, Consensus, and Validator Clients for any **persistent errors** or important messages.
 You can use the respective client "Log" command button in the Stereum Node Page to access the logs.
 A few minutes after startup, the logs should indicate that the node has begun syncing in the Consensus and/or Execution client.
-11. **Wait for Node Synchronization**: The node installation typically completes in a few minutes, at which point the sync process begins.
+12. **Wait for Node Synchronization**: The node installation typically completes in a few minutes, at which point the sync process begins.
 This process is fully automated and requires no further input.
 Depending on your hardware, syncing can take several hours or more.

 ### Part 2 - ENR Integration and Cluster Coordination